 • The Puppies Direct pet store in McKinney purchased at least 10 puppies from a dealer on The HSUS’ “A Horrible Hundred” list (Becky Franks of Antlers, Okla.) who had terminated her license during a USDA inspection in May 2013 in which numerous repeat violations of the Animal Welfare Act were reported.
 She was no longer legally licensed to sell to pet stores at the time of the sale.

-• Pet stores in Harlingen, Humble, San Antonio and Weslaco, and sellers at the Dog Alley flea market, either admitted to buying puppies from unlicensed breeders or were linked to unlicensed breeders via shipping records.
-While it is not always illegal to sell dogs from unlicensed breeders, it is risky for consumers to buy a puppy from a breeder who may have never been inspected for any basic standards of health and humane care.
+• Pet stores in Harlingen, Humble, San Antonio and Weslaco, and sellers at the Dog Alley flea market, either admitted to ing puppies from unlicensed breeders or were linked to unlicensed breeders via shipping records.
+While it is not always illegal to sell dogs from unlicensed breeders, it is risky for consumers to a puppy from a breeder who may have never been inspected for any basic standards of health and humane care.

 • Many sales people who claimed to offer puppies from Texas breeders said there is no law in Texas that requires commercial breeders to be licensed, which is false.

 • At Partners Pet Center in Round Rock, an HSUS investigator noticed that the puppy she was holding was crawling with fleas.
 USDA inspection reports show that one of the store’s breeders (Susan Franz of Belton, Texas) was cited by the USDA for numerous animal care problems, including a severe flea infestation.
 In May, Franz was given an official warning by the USDA for failure to provide adequate veterinary care and other issues.